yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a position by name.
+1. User requests to delete a position with specific details.

-2. PlayBook verifies the position is not assigned to any players.
+2. PlayBook deletes a position with given details.
-3. PlayBook deletes the position.

-    Use case ends.

 **Extensions**

 * 1a.
-Position name is invalid (contains non-alphanumeric characters or spaces).
+Position detail is invalid.

     * 1a1.
 PlayBook shows an error message.

       Use case ends.

-* 1b.
+* 2a.
 Position does not exist.

-    * 1b1.
+    * 2a1.
 PlayBook shows an error message.

-      Use case ends.

-* 2a.
-The position is assigned to one or more players.

-    * 2a1.
-PlayBook shows an error message indicating the position cannot be deleted while assigned to players.

-      Use case ends.

-* 1c.
-Multiple delete parameters are provided (e.g., both position and player).

-    * 1c1.
-PlayBook shows an error message indicating only one entity can be deleted at a time.

       Use case ends.